webix-hub/webix-adminapp-demo/README.md

 ### Deploy

 - run `npm run build`
-- copy "index.html" and "codebase" folder to the server
+- copy "index.html", "data" and "codebase" folders to the server

-### Other gulp commands
+### Other commands

 - `npm run lint` - will validate all js code in the project